 Publisher’s Note: We sincerely invite the senior marketer of JC Penney to join us, Free of Charge at The Un-Conference: 360° of Brand Strategy for a Changing World.
 Value creation will be an underpinning theme and one that all brands must master to thrive.
 Contact Derrick Daye.

-Sponsored By: The Brand Storytelling Workshop Series
+The Blake Project Can Help: The Brand Storytelling Workshop Series

 Join us at The Un-Conference: 360° of Brand Strategy for a Changing World